rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 In this tutorial, I will walk you through deploying the `intfloat/multilingual-e5-large` model using the Triton Inference Server.
 We'll also explore how to convert the model to the ONNX format and optimise it with the TensorRT Execution Provider for ONNX Runtime.
-The code is executed on the following server configuration: <SERVER_CONFIG>.
+The code is executed on the following server configuration: Intel® Xeon® Gold 6230 8 vCPU, Nvidia Tesla V100 32 vRAM HBM, 48Gb RAM.
 All the code is available in [this repository](https://github.com/rproskuryakov/triton-sentence-transformer-tutorial).
 So, let's get started!